 This year’s street performer is Jason Divad – Comedy Juggling and Stunts!
 Jason has always been adventurous, even as a child on the playground.
 He soon realized that his precocious personality and love of daring tricks could earn him a living and he threw himself into performing.
 He has worked as part of the Better Than Nothing duo and the Vesuvius Fire Tribe, but now focuses on his solo act.
 This self-described “object manipulator” juggles everything from knives to stinky shoes, performs handstands and stunts, and unicycles, all while provoking laughter from people of all ages.
 You won’t want to miss Jason David!

 Interested in becoming involved as a Festival of the Arts volunteer for next year?
 Please stop by Volunteer Connection located by Headquarters for more information.

 At the Young-at-Art Mart Festival artists sell original works of art priced from $.50 to $5.
-This unique area is open to children 12 and under, and is located in the Youth Plaza in the NE corner of the Myriad Botanical Gardens.
+This unique area is open to children 12 and under, and is located on City Hall lawn.